EBZebra/docs/edge/source/guide/about.md

 * Enterprise Browser is compatible with legacy RhoElements JavaScript APIs enabling a clear path forward for "RhoElements Shared Runtime" users

 ###Unparalleled access to device capabilities
-* Access all device features, including bar code scanning, signature capture, printing, RFID and much more.
+* Access all device features, including bar code scanning, signature capture, printing, RFID and much more

 ###Thin client architecture
-* Simplifies device deployment and management by enabling instant application updates on devices; ensures version consistency.
+* Simplifies device deployment and management by enabling instant application updates on devices; ensures version consistency

 ###Operating system "lock out"
-* Hides access to distractions, such as web-browsing and games; simplifies user interface and eliminates risk of unauthorized changes to device settings.
+* Hides access to distractions, such as web-browsing and games; simplifies user interface and eliminates risk of unauthorized changes to device settings

 ###Full screen display
 * Maximizes available display space for a richer, more effective user interface; hides command bar and Start menu